A Framework for Transceiver Designs for Multi-Hop Communications with Covariance Shaping Constraints: Problem Formulation

 (2) \textit{Capacity}: Capacity maximization is another important and widely used performance metric for transceiver design.
 The capacity maximization is equivalent to minimize the following objective function

 (3) \textit{Additively Schur-convex}: design.
-In general, when a certain fairness in the sense of arithmetic mean is required such as worst/MAX MSE minimization, the objective function can be represented as \cite{Palomar03} where $f_{\rm{A-Schur}}^{\rm{Convex}}(\bullet)$ is an increasing additively Schur-convex (A-Shur-Convex) function.
+In general, when a certain fairness in the sense of arithmetic mean is required such as worst/MAX MSE minimization, the objective function can be represented as \cite{Palomar03} where $f_{\rm{A-Schur}}^{\rm{Convex}}(\bullet)$ is an increasing additively Schur-convex (A-Schur-Convex) function.
+Based on Lemma 1 in Appendix~\ref{Appendix_Majorization}, we can justify whether a function is A-Schur-Convex.

 (4) \textit{Additively Schur-concave}: When a preference is given to certain data streams (e.g., the data streams with better channel state information are more preferred), the objective function can be written as \cite{Palomar03}